 And here are some ways to avoid it:

 - Ask permission.
 It always amazes me how resistant people are to this idea.
-When I want to use someone else’s stuff, which happens pretty frequently, I contact them and ask their permission.
+When I want to use someone else’s stuff, I contact them and ask their permission.
 They usually agree, often with thanks.
 After all, you’re giving the person a link, and helping them expose their work to a wider audience.
 It takes a little effort sometimes to find the person you need to ask, and of course it only works if your heart is pure, but it’s not a big deal.

 - Pay for it.
 When you hire someone to write or design for you, you get exactly what you want, and it usually is more cost-effective than doing it yourself.
 Depending on your business, one or two extra sales can cover the cost of hiring a professional to do creative work for you.
 A good website will get you way more than one or two extra sales, compared with a poor one.
 Plus, you own the work you’ve bought.
 You can continue to use it in a variety of ways (I’ll talk more about that in a future post) forever.
 Do check when you use sites like istockphoto to see whether you’re buying one-time use or unlimited use.
 Custom work should simply belong to you.